Our

 In Key Stage Two, we regularly have mixed age classes, therefore to ensure full coverage of the National Curriculum, we work on a two-year rolling programme.
 The teachers plan with their parallel colleagues so that children in the same year group classes are accessing the same lessons and learning with the same resources.

-Our curriculum is further enhanced by the prescriptive sessions we teach in blocks – for example, we have RE days focussing on different religions, Science weeks containing many different scientific investigations for the children to explore, an active Sports Week allows the children to work with coaches in school and take part in many different activities, some of which the children may not have experienced previously.
+In addition to this curriculum offer, learning at BNVP is further enhanced and enriched by prescriptive days – for example, we have RE days focussing on different religions, Science weeks containing many different scientific investigations for the children to explore, an active Sports Week allows the children to work with coaches in school and take part in many different activities, some of which the children may not have experienced previously.
+We support Anti bullying day, Online Safety day, World Book Day, World Music Day, World Democracy Day, Black History Week, Diversity Week on an annual basis.

 Our Learning Attitudes